shondsouza/nocturna-theme/README.md

 2. Search for `Nocturna Theme`
 3. Click **Install** and select the theme

-Or install from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=ShonDsouza.nocturna-theme).
+Or install from the VSCode [Marketplace](https://marketplace.visualstudio.com/items?itemName=ShonDsouza.nocturna-theme).